PacificBiosciences/HiFi-16S-workflow/README.md

 ```

 To test the pipeline, run this example below.
 Note that the path of the database needs
-to be changed to the location on your server.
+to be changed to their respective locations on your server.
+In addition, please change the
+path on "test_sample.tsv" to point to the correct absolute location of the test dataset
+(You can find it by typing `readlink -f test_data/test_1000_reads.fastq.gz` when you're in
+the cloned pb-16S-nf folder).
 Conda environment will by default be created at
 `$HOME/nf_conda` folder unless changed in the `nextflow.config` file.
 Once the conda environment
 is created it will be reused by any future run.

 ```
+# Find the path of test dataset and replace the path in test_sample.tsv
+readlink -f test_data/test_1000_reads.fastq.gz

+# Remember to change "/path/to//xxx" to point at the correct location of
+# the databases
 nextflow run main.nf --input test_sample.tsv \
     --metadata test_metadata.tsv -profile conda \
     --dada2_cpu 32 --vsearch_cpu 32 --outdir results \